Writing Buyer Love Letters to a Home Seller Does Not Work

 Dissecting The Emotional Appeal

-Initially, you may think that the buyer’s lover letter is a genuine and clever way to appeal to the seller’s emotions.
-Selling a home is generally an emotional decision, especially if the seller has deep emotional connections to the place.
 Buyers assume that penning down an emotional letter might tip the scales in their favor.
 However, they overlook the fact that most sellers will prioritize financial considerations over emotions.

-One of our clients who was selling their home in Germantown, Philly entirely dismissed the buyer’s love letter as they felt the buyer was crossing boundaries by involving emotions in a simple business transaction.
+One of our clients who was selling their home in Germantown, Philly, entirely dismissed the buyer’s love letter as they felt the buyer was crossing boundaries by involving emotions in a simple business transaction.
 As a result, the seller moved on to other offers.

 Sellers are looking for a competitive and financially sound offer.
 A heart-warming letter is unlikely to make up for a lower bid.
-We strongly recommend that buyers be careful when using this approach as it may appear to be a red flag to certain kinds of sellers.
+We strongly recommend that buyers be careful when using this approach, as it may appear to be a red flag to certain kinds of sellers.

 Legal and Ethical Issues